mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadDetectorInfo-v1.rst

 **Detectors.dat** data format
 #############################

 The the detector data can be stored as ASCII or `NeXus http://download.nexusformat.org/`_ data file.
+It contains roughly corresponds to the detector.dat file, present on the instrument and written to the run files.
+The contents of these data can be overwritten by the file, provided as input for this algorithm

 The description of the ASCII DETECTOR.dat file is provided in the table below.
 Nexus file format can come in two flavors.
 The first one is completely equivalent to the ASCII 19 column data format and introduced to increase the speed of accessing these data in binary format, where the second one left for the compatibility with Libisis.